-Rounding in $\Psi \mathcal{Y}$.
+Rounding using data.
+It is also possible to do the rounding in the space $\Psi \mathcal{Y}$.
 This is in fact the space where the original least-squares minimization is formulated.
-We solve in this case the problem $\min{Y \in \mathcal{Y}} \|\Psi(Y - Y^)\|F^2$, which weighs the error measure using the feature Ψ .
-A simple calculation shows that the previous problem is equivalent to:
+We solve in this case the problem which weighs the error measure using the feature Ψ .
+A simple calculation shows that Eq.
+(13) is equivalent to: